 - The biophysical and socio-economic baseline data collection has been completed in all the three blocks in the Nyando and Yala River basins and in the lower block of Nzoia basin.
-Baseline data collection in the rest of the river Nzoia basin has not been carried out vised draft copies of the baseline reports for Yala and Nzoia river basins have been submitted to KARI by ICRAF.
-JKARI is presently reviewing the reports which - With regard to the biophysical baseline survey, the sampling process did not utilise existing information such as soil, agro-ecological zero ion, landscape units, vegetation and present land use.
-Without this information it has been difficult for project staff to develop a criteria for prioritising micro-catchments for initiation of interventions. - The M&E indicators developed by the staff are operational achievements (numbers) that do not bring out how the community and those involved are impacted in respect to improvement in livelihoods and incomes.
+Baseline data collection in the rest of the river Nzoia basin has not been carried out.
+Revised draft copies of the baseline reports for Yala and Nzoia river basins have been submitted to KARI by ICRAF.
+KARI is presently reviewing the reports. - With regard to the biophysical baseline survey, the sampling process used by ICRAF adopted a proportional sampling strategy and was designed to evaluate the incidence and severity of land degradation.
+The sampling process did not take into account the existing information such as soil, agreecological zonation, landscape units, vegetation and present land use.
+The Region Team notes that without this information, it has been difficult for project staff to develop a criterion for prioritising micro-catchments for initiation of interventions.
+However, the results of the analysis could be utilised by the project staff to carry out ex-post stratification where necessary. - The M&E indicators developed by the staff are operational achievements (numbers) that do not bring out how the community and those involved are impacted in respect to improvement in livelihoods and incomes.
 These numbers should be further interpreted to help the project assess effects and impacts. - Draft Biodiversity baseline report consists of species lists and focuses on endangered species rather than the broad biodiversity.
 Species are also erroneously identified.
 Location maps showing the distribution of biodiversity are lacking.
 Agro-biodiversity assessment is not made in terms of abundance, density and relative frequency.
 The value of indigenous plants especially those of medicinal significance has not been specified.
-Accurate measurement of biodiversity is essential for evaluation of project interventions.

-- With regard to non-CO2 GHGs, only one scientist is currently receiving training.
-The number of scientists required to receive training in this specialized area needs to be increased.
-The ability to accurately measure carbon sequestration and perform net-net accounting is crucial for accurate evaluation of environmental benefits. - The manuals for carbon assessment and accounting system for non-CO2 GHGs could be made more useful if they are simplified to the point that non specialised persons in these fields could apply them through a simple set of guided steps to collect and collate the needed data
+Accurate measurement of biodiversity is essential for evaluation of project interventions. - With regard to a hands-on training on M&E procedures for measurement of carbon stocks, one scientist is doing his PhD using infrared spectroscopy to diagnose sodic soils of the Lake Victoria plains.
+Some of the outcome from this study may contribute to WKIEMP objectives.
+Training on non-CO2 GHGs has been taking place in KARI Kakamega.
+The number of scientists required to receive training in this specialized area needs to be increased and to be attached to the project directly.
+The ability to accurately measure carbon sequestration and perform net-net accounting is crucial for accurate evaluation of environmental benefits. - The manuals for carbon assessment and accounting system for non-CO2 GHGs could be made more useful if they are simplified to the point that non specialised persons in these fields could apply them through a simple set of guided steps to collect and collate the needed data.
+To be of more use, the manuals should be revised once the project has fully developed and the system interactions well understood.
+The best time to undertake the revision would therefore be in year four or five.